openedx/open-edx-proposals/oeps/oep-0041-arch-async-server-event-messaging.rst

 Events are Created by the Owning Subdomain
 ------------------------------------------

-Teams at edX are broadly aligned to domains and roughly mapped to services.
+Teams at edX are broadly aligned to subdomains and roughly mapped to services.
-Services should not emit events for other domains.
+Services should not emit events for other subdomains.
 For instance, the ecommerce service is its own subdomain and should not be emitting ``catalog`` or ``learning`` events.
 It is sometimes the case that a subdomain encompasses multiple services (e.g. Studio and Blockstore both operate on the ``content_authoring`` subdomain).